ShiuLab/ML_workshop/readme.md

 1. Create a [GitHub Account](https://github.com/join)
 2. Download and install [Github Desktop](https://desktop.github.com/)
   * Or you can use [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you are familar with version control and command-line interface.
 Note that the following info is for using Github Desktop.
-3. Clone the ML_workshop by following [this instruction](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop) and this screenshot:
+3. Clone the ML_workshop by following [this instruction](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop) and this screenshot.
+  * Note that you can specify where the repository goes in your computer.
+Suggest leave it as default and remember where it is - we need it later.

 ![alt text](./img/img_clone_repository.png)

 ### Install Anaconda